Beacol - Dog Breed Info, Temperament & Facts

 The Beacol hybrid is a result of crossing the Beagle and Bearded Collie breeds.
 Typically, they have a medium-length shaggy coat, but it is also possible for them to have a shorter coat resembling that of a Beagle.
 These dogs are small to medium-sized and have expressive eyes.
 While they can make great family pets due to their independence and intelligence, they can be challenging to train because of their stubborn nature.
 If not given enough exercise and attention, they may engage in destructive behavior.
 When properly socialized and exercised, they get along well with children and other dogs.
 However, their strong hunting instinct may make them incompatible with smaller animals like cats.

-Below, we look at Beacol dog breed, its history, personality, pros and cons of owning an Beacol, characteristics, and must-see facts.
+Below, we look at Beacol dog breed, its history, personality, pros and cons of owning an Beacol, characteristics, and must-know facts.
 We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Beacols!

 Dog Breed Beacol